 Chia seeds are a great way to start the day.
 Click here for some Paleo Chia Pudding Recipes.

 Those who are intolerant to gluten, or are coeliac (celiac) must adopt a gluten-free diet.
 Gluten is a family of proteins that are found in food items such as barley, rye, wheat, and triticale.

 Gluten helps to bind things together so that they have a shape.
-With this in mind, bread, crackers, cereals, and pasta all normally contain gluten.
+With this in mind, regular bread, crackers, cereals, and pasta all normally contain gluten.

 While gluten is in a lot of food, fortunately there are many gluten-free alternatives available nowadays.

 Both muesli and granola may contain oats, but oats are normally gluten-free.
 However, during the farming and production process, cross-contamination with items that contain gluten can happen.
 As a result, those who are allergic to it are advised to purchase items that are certified gluten-free.

 As the two breakfast foods are so similar, this article will be providing you with 10 vegan and gluten-free recipes for both muesli and granola.
 As you will see in these recipes, you can add anything you like, making your own customised healthy breakfast.

 We’re opening our look at vegan & gluten-free muesli recipes with one that is both quick to make and delicious to eat.

 This recipe only takes 10 minutes to put together before placing it in the oven.
 What’s more, its packed with nutrients and healthy proteins that will leave you feeling full and energised in the morning.